 Details regarding these rights are described in the VCCCD Board of Trustee's Administrative Procedure 3540 - Sexual and Other Assaults on Campus.
-For additional information, please contact Dr. Larry Buckley, Interim Vice Chancellor of Institutional Effectiveness at (805) 652-5508 or Dr. Cynthia Herrera, Associate Vice Chancellor of Strategic Partnerships, Enrollment, and Advancement.
+For additional information, please contact Dr. Cynthia Herrera, Vice Chancellor of Institutional Effectiveness.

 The first priority for a victim of a domestic violence, dating violence, sexual assault, or stalking, is to get to a place of safety.
 The victim should then obtain necessary medical treatment.
 These crimes should be reported as soon as possible to the VCCCD Police Department, the Behavioral Intervention and Care Team, the Student Health Center, and/or local area law enforcement (by dialing 9-1-1).
 If you are a victim of domestic violence, dating violence, sexual assault, or stalking, time is also a critical factor for the preservation of evidence that may be helpful for criminal prosecution or for obtaining a protection order.